“Miniature” Jersey Dairy Cattle are wonderful once a day family milk cows who provide nourishing food for the whole homestead

 Nothing makes a homestead feel complete like a family milk cow.
 She is beautiful, friendly and calming to be around.
 She anchors the daily rhythm of food production, providing a grounding point that your day revolves around in the most beautiful way.
 She gives you a feeling of purpose and fulfillment, and your relationship and bond with her are unmatched by any other livestock.
 She raises her calf on her milk and contributes to feeding the family as well as most of the other animals on the homestead with one of the most nourishing foods in existence.

-Known and loved for the rich butterfat milk they produce as well as their beauty, the Jersey breed was developed on the Isle of Jersey in relative isolation from other cattle breeds.
-Jersey’s are one of the oldest dairy breeds, with pure bloodlines tracing back to almost 600 years.
+Known and loved for the rich butterfat milk they produce as well as their beauty, the Jersey breed is the iconic family milk cow.

-All of our cows come from an organic background and generations of grazing (we do supplement with kelp and other natural minerals and vitamins).
-All are raised on real milk for at least 6 months for a well-developed rumen, immune system, and future fertility.
+Our cows come from an organic background and generations of grazing (we do supplement with kelp and other natural minerals and vitamins).
+Calves are raised on real milk for at least 6 months for a well-developed rumen, immune system, and future fertility.
 We allowed two calves that stayed here on our homestead to nurse until they were 15 months old, one the cow weaned on her own, and we assisted with weaning the bull calf.

 Benefits of adding a “Miniature” Jersey Milk Cow to your homestead: